xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 This will create the correct file on the host.
 You will need to run the command on all hosts of the pool.

-To know more about certificates in XAPI, check out the [XAPI documentation](https://xapi-project.github.io/new-docs/design/pool-certificates/index.html)
+To know more about certificates in <abbr title="Xen Project Management API">XAPI</abbr>, check out the [<abbr title="Xen Project Management API">XAPI</abbr> documentation](https://xapi-project.github.io/new-docs/design/pool-certificates/index.html)

 ---